Wood types & materials

 Characteristics:

-• Light, reddish-white color
+• Light, reddish-white coloration

 • Hard, dense wood